dasic002/Carlos-Da-Silva-Folio/README.md

 ### Existing Features

 - __Navigation Bar__
-  - The navigation bar sits across the the top of the page, it is fixed in position so no matter where the visitor has scrolled down to it is always available.
+  - The navigation bar sits across the top of the page, it is fixed in position so no matter where the visitor has scrolled down to it is always available.
   - The links included **Home**, **Projects** and **Contact us** navigate to sections of the page, rather than to separate pages.
   - Aligned to the top left corner, on narrow displays it features as an expandable "burger" icon menu.<br>
   ![Navigation on Mobile - collapsed](documentation/Feat-navCollapsed.PNG) ![Navigation on Mobile - expanded](documentation/Feat-navExpanded.PNG)
-  - On wider displays, the navigation bar expands to display the links at all time.<br>
+  - On wider displays, the navigation bar expands to display the links at all times.<br>
   ![Navigation on wider displays](documentation/Feat-navFixed.PNG)
   - The virtually white text over the fading black background remains contrasting enough to be legible and giving the sophisticated touch to the site.

 - __The landing page - Welcome__
   - The landing page consists of photograph of myself with my name as text overlay.
-  - On mobile displays, the very next division below contains a message welcoming the visitor to my portfolio and stating my profession and location to help the visitor quickly indentify the sites intent.<br>
+  - On mobile displays, the very next division below contains a message welcoming the visitor to my portfolio and stating my profession and location to help the visitor quickly identify the sites intent.<br>
   ![Welcome section mobile](documentation/Feat-WelcomeMobile.PNG)
   - On displays wider than 600px, the division with the welcome message becomes a floating bubble next to my photo, so there is not too much redundant empty space in the welcome section.<br>
   ![Welcome section desktop](documentation/Feat-WelcomeDesktop.PNG)

 - __Projects Section__
   - This section contains a photo and brief given to 4 projects I have worked on, that compose the portfolio.
   - On mobile displays, each project is seen as a short wide section that displays the clipped image in the background with a smoked overlay and title in white text.
 This is to reduce the need to scroll through a lot of info on a small display before reaching the contact form and footer.
 Also, provides focus on the project being viewed.
-On tapping the particular project title, the section expands to expose the project image, the description of the project below and a closing icon on the top right corner.
+On tapping the project title, the section expands to expose the project image, the description of the project below and a closing icon on the top right corner.
 The visitor does not need to use the closing icon to expand the next project, they can tap the other project title to expand it and it will close the other.<br>
   ![Project section collapsed](documentation/Feat-ProjMobileCollapsed.PNG)  **>**  ![Project section expanded](documentation/Feat-ProjMobileExpanded.PNG)
   - For displays 600px wide and greater, the projects are displayed as image to the left and text to the right, getting rid of the collapsible sections.
 On a display of that size the content is not too long to be able to scroll through easily.<br>
   ![Project section on 600px wide](documentation/Feat-Proj600pxWd.PNG)